docwhat/iated/README.md

     b: GET /edit/<sid>
     s: <next textarea data>

-## IATed Dialogs
+## Iated Dialogs

-This is a list of dialogs that IATed needs to be able to generate:
+This is a list of dialogs that Iated needs to be able to generate:

 * Set Editor -- The dialog to select an editor.
 * Auth Code -- A dialog to show the auth-code for entering in the